 The curriculum also includes technique courses in ballet, modern dance, ballet pointe, jazz, Brazilian Carnival, Laban Movement Studies, Introduction to Alexander Technique, and/or Afro-Cuban Dance, depending on your degree objective (BA or BFA).

-See Dance in the UI General Catalog for details about course work for each degree program and graduating with honors.
+See Dance in the UI General Catalog for information about course work for each degree program and graduating with honors.

 Minor in Dance